 Acupuncture is both an ancient Chinese treatment and, like a lot of Eastern medicine, a recent Western trend.
 But does acupuncture work as a remedy for pain?
-We must turn to legitimate medical trials to find the answer to that question.
+Let’s look to legitimate medical trials to find the answer to that question.

 The History of Acupuncture

-In China, dissections were forbidden, and these theories developed without any knowledge of anatomy.
-Interest in acupuncture waned in China by the 17th century, when it was deemed irrational and superstitious, though it was officially reinstated along with many other methods of traditional Chinese healing in 1949 at the close of the Chinese civil war.
+In China, as dissections were forbidden, these theories developed without any knowledge of anatomy.
+Interest in acupuncture waned in China by the 17th century, when it was deemed irrational and superstitious.
+However, it was officially reinstated along with many other methods of traditional Chinese healing in 1949 at the close of the Chinese civil war.

-The traditional theories of acupuncture have been challenged, especially by acupuncturists in the West, where the ideas of the flow of qi and meridians has been replaced by a number of different neurologic theories.
+The traditional theories of acupuncture have been challenged, especially by acupuncturists in the West, where the ideas of the flow of qi and meridians have been replaced by many different neurologic theories.